 Minimum of three weeks up to one year maximum

-J-1 scholars are limited in the maximum duration they are allowed to participate in exchange activities.
+As indicated in the table above, J-1 scholars are limited in the maximum duration they are allowed to participate in exchange activities.
 These limits are inclusive of time spent in the same J-1 category at another J-1 sponsoring institution immediately before coming to Tufts.
 For example, a J-1 research scholar who has completed three years of activity at another university may transfer to Tufts, but only two years of eligibility would remain within that same category.
-Please consult with the International Center for more information about specific situations.

 Permanent Employment Prohibited